microsoft/language-server-protocol/_specifications/lsp/3.17/language/pullDiagnostics.md

 If a client receives a diagnostic report for a document in a workspace diagnostic request for which the client also issues individual document diagnostic pull requests the client needs to decide which diagnostics win and should be presented.
 In general:

 - diagnostics for a higher document version should win over those from a lower document version (e.g. note that document versions are steadily increasing)
-- diagnostics from a document pull should win over diagnostics form a workspace pull.
+- diagnostics from a document pull should win over diagnostics from a workspace pull.

 _Request_:
 * method: 'workspace/diagnostic'.